Bruschetta is a classic Italian appetizer with bread and a garlic-marinated topping of fresh tomatoes, olive oil, and basil.

 Tips

-If your tomatoes are watery (and if you buy them at the supermarket, they will be watery), remove at least half of their water, or else your bruschetta with tomatoes will be too wet.
-This is especially important if you make your bruschetta with toasted baguette.
+- Drain excess water: If your tomatoes are watery (and if you buy them at the supermarket, they will be watery), remove at least half of their water, or else your bruschetta with tomatoes will be too wet.

-Rub a fresh garlic clove (not the whole clove, just the tip) on the bread while still warm.
+- Rub a fresh garlic clove (not the whole clove, just the tip) on the bread while still warm.
 The heat will help the garlic aroma infuse into the crumb’s cracks.
-It will taste so much better than just adding garlic to the tomatoes.

 Questions